By Tessa Eskin

 Then came the hippies.
 The cultural revolution of the 1960s saw large gatherings of artists, intellectuals, and bohemians conducting acid tests and making a big colorful spectacle of themselves.
-Though Hoffman appreciated the creative use of LSD by artists like Aldous Huxley, he remained skeptical about the hippie movement.
-When Hoffman met the legendary psychedelics advocate Timothy Leary, he was disheartened.
+Though Hofmann appreciated the creative use of LSD by artists like Aldous Huxley, he remained skeptical about the hippie movement.
+When Hofmann met the legendary psychedelics advocate Timothy Leary, he was disheartened.
 He felt that Leary’s provocative capers distracted from the essential issues.

-Hoffman understood the complex nature of psychedelics: both their potential benefits, and the risks they pose when taken without care.
+Hofmann understood the complex nature of psychedelics: both their potential benefits, and the risks they pose when taken without care.
 To him, LSD was never meant as a pleasure drug or an escape; rather a tool for serious psychological processing and discovery.
 Instead, it ended up on the streets and became criminalized shortly thereafter.
-According to Hoffman, it was the blasé and careless attitude toward LSD that led to the downfall of legitimate scientific research of psychedelics.
+According to Hofmann, it was the blasé and careless attitude toward LSD that led to the downfall of legitimate scientific research of psychedelics.

 From Problem Child to Wonder Child

-After Bicycle Day and for the rest of his life, Albert Hoffman viewed LSD as a sacred tool.
+After Bicycle Day and for the rest of his life, Albert Hofmann viewed LSD as a sacred tool.
 When combined with meditation it could help the user attain “a deeper, comprehensive reality”.
 He believed that if used correctly in suitable conditions, LSD would open the mind and senses, allowing for deeper therapeutic healing and a heightened connection to the natural world.
-To Hoffman, this holistic mindset was the antidote to the mental health crises facing Western society.
+To Hofmann, this holistic mindset was the antidote to the mental health crises facing Western society.